 The FDA determined the diabetes drug was linked to around 100,000 heart attacks.
 The drug is responsible for a 43% risk increase for heart attack and can lead to heart failure.
 Those affected by the side effects claimed the pharmaceutical company failed to adequately warn users about the risk they faced taking the drug.
 2010 the company settled around 10,000 lawsuits over the drug for $460 million.

 Today, high-profile cases are ongoing.
 Just a few of the major cases being presented against pharmaceutical companies include:

 Lipitor.
 Claimants are alleging the cholesterol maintenance drug increases the risk of type 2 diabetes.

 Victoza.
 Claimants believe this medicine, used to treat type 2 diabetes, has not adequately addressed the link between the drug, the risk of pancreatitis, and the possibility of cancer.

 Xarelto.
 The anticoagulant drug may be causing an increased risk of bleeding events.
 Issues like hemorrhages, stroke, and pulmonary embolism have been reported.

-Individuals taking prescription drugs should always review the side effects carefully before agreeing to take the medication.
-If any unusual or severe side effects start to take place, they should address them with medical providers and consider consulting a prescription drug injury attorney.
+Individuals taking prescription drugs should review the side effects carefully before agreeing to take the medication.
+If any unusual or severe side effects occur, they should address them with medical providers and consider consulting a prescription drug injury attorney.
 There is often a fine line between legally condoned side effects and those patients are unaware of when they begin taking the drug.
-A medication that has not been appropriately documented for causing certain side effects may require further legal action.
+A medication not appropriately documented for causing certain side effects may require further legal action.